garysweaver/irie/README.md

       acts_as_restful_json
     end

-And if you have this in config/routes.rb:
+Then optionally set constraints and defaults in config/routes.rb so you don't need to specify an extension:

     resources :foobars, :constraints => {:format => /json/}, :defaults => {:format => 'json'}

-Now you can get all blue Foobars that expire after 8/20/2012 as JSON:
+Start the server and to get all blue Foobars that expire after 8/20/2012 as JSON you just do:

     http://localhost:3000/foobars?color=blue&expired_at!gteq=2012-08-20

-Or get the total count and page the results:
+Or to get the total count and page the results:

     http://localhost:3000/foobars.json?color=blue&expired_at!gteq=2012-08-20&count=
     http://localhost:3000/foobars.json?color=blue&expired_at!gteq=2012-08-20&skip=0&take=15